One fire (or flood) away from failure

 Fulcrum was created to help businesses solve this problem when capturing information in the field by providing a cloud-based replacement for paper forms.
 Any paper form can be quickly converted into a digital “app” with our drag-and-drop interface, and completed records are stored safely and securely in the cloud for future retrieval and use.
 Fulcrum works on any Android or iOS device, allowing you to replace the clipboard with an option that works anywhere, anytime.
 A decrease in the costs and risks of paper storage is just one of many great reasons to digitize and automate your processes.

 Imagine saving thousands of dollars a year, freeing up precious space in the office, and never having to look for that misplaced document ever again.
-We invite you to try Fulcrum risk-free for 30 days, and see how easy going paperless really is!
+We invite you to try Fulcrum, and see how easy going paperless really is!